-- 1. All full-time officers of instruction who hold the rank of instructor and above shall be members of the University Assembly. - 2.
+- 1. All full-time faculty members who are tenured or are in tenure-track positions shall be members of the University Assembly. - 2.
 All persons holding positions listed in the catalog of the University as officers of administration under the general heading "University Administration" shall be ex officio members of the University Assembly. - 3.
 The Student Senate shall select three of its members and the Graduate School shall select one student to be ex officio members of the University Assembly.